Alpha Magnetic Spectrometer: AMS-02

 AMS-02 during integration and testing at CERN near Geneva, Switzerland.

-After the flight of the prototype, the group, now labelled the AMS Collaboration, began the development of a full research system designated AMS-02.
+After the flight of the prototype, the group, now termed the AMS Collaboration, began the development of a full research system designated AMS-02.
 This development effort involved the work of 500 scientists from 56 institutions and 16 countries organized under United States Department of Energy (DOE) sponsorship.

 The instrument which eventually resulted from a long evolutionary process has been called "the most sophisticated particle detector ever sent into space", rivaling very large detectors used at major particle accelerators, and has cost four times as much as any of its ground-based counterparts.
 Its goals have also evolved and been refined over time.
 As built it is a more comprehensive detector which has a better chance of discovering evidence of dark matter along with other goals.

 The power requirements for AMS-02 were thought to be too great for a practical independent spacecraft, so AMS-02 was designed to be installed as an external module on the International Space Station and use power from the ISS.
 The post- plan was to deliver AMS-02 to the ISS by space shuttle in 2005 on station assembly mission UF4.1, but technical difficulties and shuttle scheduling issues added more delays.